 Easy and Delicious Asian Glazed Salmon Recipe

 Asian glazed salmon is the perfect recipe for when you’re wanting to make something delicious and healthy without spending the whole night doing so.
 Just a handful of simple ingredients come together to create the most tender and amazing meal!
 Combine the ease of cooking salmon, its health benefits, a perfect sauce, and you have a knockout dinner.
 You would never know that this perfectly glazed fish is diet-friendly when it tastes this good!
-Not only is it low in carbs, but it’s packed with omega 3s, potassium, and vitamins- making it a dish you can feel great about eating!
+Not only is this Asian glazed salmon low in carbs, but it’s packed with omega 3s, potassium, and vitamins- making it a dish you can feel great about eating!

 To add, I love salmon because it is so easy and fast to cook.
-The best part about this recipe is that you simply put it under the broiler for 5 minutes on each side, and it is cooked perfectly every time!
+The best part about this Asian glazed salmon recipe is that you simply put it under the broiler for 5 minutes on each side, and it is cooked perfectly every time!
 You are going to love the sweet, tangy, garlicky flavor of this sauce.
 It tastes incredible and complements the tender, flaky texture of broiled salmon so well.
-Asparagus and brown rice were what I paired this salmon with and it turned out to be a nutritious but satisfying meal.
+Asparagus and brown rice were what I paired this Asian glazed salmon with and it turned out to be a nutritious but satisfying meal.
 Even if you aren’t a seafood lover, you need to give this recipe a try!
 It’s time to break out the soy and hoisin sauce sitting in your pantry and get to making this tasty dish!

 Simple Asian Glazed Salmon Ingredients

-Once you taste how amazing this salmon is, you won’t believe it is made with just a few easy ingredients!
+Once you taste how amazing this Asian glazed salmon is, you won’t believe it is made with just a few easy ingredients!
 Recipes that taste amazing but don’t require me to buy all new ingredients get an A+ in my book.
 Measurements for each ingredient are listed in the recipe card below.

 - Brown Sugar: The sweetness of the glaze comes from brown sugar.
 Once dissolved, it helps to create the perfect texture as well.